Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Bradanan

-Commonly called city dwarves, this dwarf people live very close to humans, who find them notably valuable due to their excellence in fields such as craftsmanship, technology, and management.
+Commonly called city dwarves, or techno dwarves by some, this dwarf people live very close to humans, who find them notably valuable due to their excellence in fields such as craftsmanship, technology, and management.
 Unlike their kin, the culture of Brandanan does not place much importance on their hair, so they often have smaller beards or mustaches, and sometimes are even clean-shaven.
 This is a source of humor for other dwarf peoples, who enjoy referring to them as gnomes rather than dwarves.
 But they nonetheless remain a robust and stubborn people who are rather reliable.

+The Bradanan are dwarves who have assimilated into advanced human cities, thriving as engineers, craftsmen, and technologists.
+They are known for their pragmatism and adaptability in human-dominated environments, often bridging the gap between traditional dwarven skills and advanced sciences.
+Unlike other dwarves, Bradanan embrace innovation fully and distance themselves from mystical practices.
+They possess exceptional skill in ranged combat (e.g., throwing or shooting), technology, and various forms of crafting, making them invaluable assets in urban settings.

-Skills: Craftsmanship, Technology, Persuasion, Erudition, Investigation, Negotiation, Spellcrafting, Tactical.
+Skills: Craftsmanship, Technology, Persuasion, Erudition, Investigation, Negotiation, Shooting, Tactical.
 Strong attributes: ?.
 Weak attributes: ?.
 Traits: ?.